mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 data with control plane and data plane information, is to provide a coherent connectivity service with customer perspective is extremely challenging.
-Even as a simpler challenge, it's not always easy to correlate the configuration management plane information with the streamed operational data: YANG, as a data modeling language simplifies the situation, if used for both config and streaming but some extra correlation might anyway be required beyond the data model.
+Even as a simpler challenge, it's not always easy to correlate the configuration management plane information with the streamed operational data: YANG, as a data modelling
+language simplifies the situation, if used for both config and streaming but some extra correlation might anyway be required beyond the data model.